codediodeio/sveltefire/docs/src/pages/storage/storage-list.md

 - `list` - The list of files and prefixes
 - `ref` - Storage reference
-- `storage` - The Firestore instance
+- `storage` - The Firebase Storage instance

 ### Example